aws-samples/aws-iot-twinmaker-samples/src/modules/s3/README.md

 1. Init current path

-    If you came here from the base cookie
+    If you came here from the base cookie factory README

     ```
     export S3_MODULE_DIR=$PWD